dnorcini/ChicagoCCDSim/README.md

 $ cmake -DCMAKE_BUILD_TYPE=Release -DGEANT4_BUILD_MULTITHREADED=ON -DGeant4_DIR=//usr/local/geant41031/lib64/Geant4-10.3.1 $CG4
 $ make -j<number of processors on your computer>
 ```

+Note: if you do not compile with the multithreaded flag, you can still run the simulation in singlethreaded mode, as long as your run macro does not indicate multiple threads.

 ## Run
 The QT GUI can be entered with the command `./ChicagoCCDSim` in the build directory (what default macro does it run??).
 To run a select macro, use `./ChicagoCCDSim <macro_file.mac>`.
 See the `mac/` directory for example macros.